feren-OS/Feren-User-Guide/docs/plasmoids.rst

 * Double-click a widget to add it to the Desktop

-When finished, click the X button on the top bar to exit Edit Mode.
+When finished, click the :guilabel:`X` button on the top bar to exit Edit Mode.

 Managing widgets on the Desktop